sim4ia/sigir2025/index.md

 ### Christine Bauer - From toy models to tactics: What user simulation is good for
 <img src="img/chb_headshot_zoomed.jpg" width="150" style="float:right" hspace="10" />
 Christine Bauer is a Professor of Interactive Intelligent Systems at the Department of Artificial Intelligence and Human Interfaces (AIHI) at the University of Salzburg.
 She is involved in the EXDIGIT initiative, emphasizing interdisciplinary technologies in digital sciences.
 Her research lies at the intersection of human-centered computing, data science, and artificial intelligence — with a focus on context-aware recommender systems, particularly in the music and media domains.
 Her core interests include fairness and multi-method evaluation.
 Her multidisciplinary background drives her research activities.
-For more, visit https://christinebauer.eu.
+For more, visit [her website](https://christinebauer.eu).
 <!--She holds a Doctoral degree in Social and Economic Sciences (Business Informatics), a Diploma (equivalent to a Master’s) degree in International Business Administration, and Master’s degree in Business Informatics.
 Additionally, she studied Jazz Saxophone.
 She serves on the Editorial Boards of ACM Transactions on Recommender Systems (TORS), ACM Transactions on Information Systems (TOIS), and Information Technology & Tourism (JITT), and is active in initiatives like Women in Music Information Retrieval (WiMIR).
 Christine has received several best paper awards and recognitions for her reviewing activities. -->

 <details>